adap/flower/doc/source/fed/0004-20230725-fed-ephemeral-id.md

 ### Threat models

 1. **Semi-honest**
 "Semi-honest", AKA "honest but curious", refers to the scenarios where all parties strictly follow the protocols while attackers will try to infer confidential information from received messages.
+It is common to assume that an attacker can observe all plaintext messages and correupt several clients.

 2. **Malicious**
 Malicious settings consider situations where attackers actively participate in the whole process, manipulate the protocols, and even emulate multiple clients to trick others.